triestpa/Term-Generator-API/README.md

-# Term Generator Micro-Service
+# Term Generator API

 A simple NodeJS server to generate pseudorandom names, creatures, places, times, and more.

-Visit https://generator.patricktriest.com for a simple example web app showing a few of the possibilities for how to use this micro-service.
+Visit https://generator.patricktriest.com for a simple example web app showing a few of the possibilities for how to use this API.

-The API uses the Tiny-PRNG library(https://github.com/triestpa/Tiny-PRNG) as a pseudorandom number generator, along with lists of various "things" scraped from across the web.
+The server uses the Tiny-PRNG library (https://github.com/triestpa/Tiny-PRNG) as a pseudorandom number generator, along with lists of various "things" scraped from across the web.
 See the comments in `generate.js` for more information on where the terms come from.

 ## API

-The server exposes a Very Simple GET API, written with Koa, taking 6 optional parameters -
+The server exposes a very simple HTTP GET interface, taking 6 optional url parameters -
 - `seed` (optional) - The pseudorandom seed value to use when generating terms.
 The same seed value will always return the same results.
 - `offset` (optional) - The pseudorandom number generator offset to use.
 - `letter` (optional) - The first letter of each generator word.
 Useful for generating alliteration terms.